 And what about essential oils ?
 Organic Atlas Cedar essential oil has really interesting insect-repellent properties, making it an excellent carpet beetle repellent.
 What's more, it will leave a pleasant woody scent in your cupboards.
 Simply place a few drops of this essential oil on a porous stone (or on our clay stone diffuser pebble), and place it in your drawers, chests of drawers, wardrobes and cupboards.
 You can also make small cushions to keep carpet beetles away by soaking them in a little Cedar essential oil.
 Remember to renew the oil regularly, especially in September, when the eggs hatch!
 But beware, essential oils will only have a repellent effect against carpet beetles.
 Remember that they should be used for prevention, not cure.

 How to eliminate carpet beetle ?

-1. empty your closet completely
+1. Empty your cupboard completely

-6. Put the clothes back.
+6. Put your clothes back on.

 Frequently asked questions about carpet beetle

 Q: I have a few questions about the use of your products on anthrax.

 a- For the Ecodoo Tous Insectes aerosol, how much should I use for a 30-litre bin bag (3 sprays) ?

 b- Does the smell kill carpet beetles or just scare them away ?